sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 So, I got to the point where I really just thought it wasn't going to happen.
 It had been over a year of applying and I couldn't get past level one.
+I started to accept that it just wouldn't happen.
-I didn't feel bad -- I enjoyed it and maybe I could work on some cool side projects.
+At least I enjoyed learning and maybe I could work on some cool side projects.

 As fate would have it though, I came across a really interesting job posting.